Eighteen Digital Hash Marks

 "14 digital hash marks."

-We haven’t moved from this couch.
-I can hear Mimie in my mind telling me like a drill instructor to “Get up!
-It’s his routine.
-He has to get to school on time.”
+We haven't moved from this couch.
+Like a boot camp drill instructor, I hear Mimie telling me, "Get up!
+It's his routine.
+He has to get to school on time."
 I reluctantly sit up.

 My body weight created an enclave in the cushions.
-So much so both boys roll down into it, like a deep ditch.
-Their roll down causes them to crash into each other.
-I look back and cringe thinking they are going to cry but they laugh.
+So much so that both boys rolled into it like a deep ditch.
+Their roll-down causes them to crash into each other.
+I look back and cringe, thinking they will cry, but they laugh.
 Their laughter gives way to a smile on my face.
-I face forward looking at the time as I reach back with my right hand and touch Baby’s hair.
-I then stretch over by leaning my body into baby’s and with my same right hand run my fingers through Nico’s hair.
+I look forward to the time, reach back with my right hand, and touch Baby's hair.
+I then stretch over by leaning my body into baby's and, with my same right hand, run my fingers through Nico's hair.
 I never look at them.
 I am just fixated on the clock.

 I feel this connection with my boys that I compare to surviving a plane crash with each other.
 The thought of being away from them hurts.
-It’s a constant need to be a part of their life every minute of it.
-It feels like they are all I have left in this world and I must protect them.
-"I can never let anything happen to them", I think to myself.
+It's a constant need to be a part of their life every minute.
+It feels like they are all I have left in this world, and I must protect them.
+"I can never let anything happen to them," I think.

 Then my mind thinks of Finding Nemo.
-Yes like I said I am losing my mind, and the part where Nemo’s dad, Marlin, has this give and take with Dory.
+Like I said, I am losing my mind about the part where Nemo's dad, Marlin, has this give-and-take with Dory.

 Marlin: